How to trade forex

 Open, monitor and close your first position

 Once you have chosen your platform, you can start trading.
-Just open the deal ticket for your chosen market, and you’ll see both a buy and a sell price listed.
+Open the deal ticket for your chosen market, and you’ll see both a buy and a sell price listed.
 You’ll also be able to decide the size of your position and add any stops or limits that will close your trade once it hits a certain level.
 Hit buy to open a long position or sell to open a short position.

 You can monitor the profit/loss of your position in the ‘open positions’ section of the dealing platform.